The Perfect Storm

 It is a wonderful little town, situated along the Columbia River in a beautiful valley.
 Unfortunately, it is this beautiful valley and river front location that helped create a perfect storm of events that have caused countless residents to be plagued with multiple diseases and cancers, spanning three generations.
 It is also the reason the EPA and DOH refer to Northport as the “heavy fallout zone.”

-Another by-product of the smelting process is the air emissions released from the smelter’s two smoke stacks.
+Another byproduct of the smelting process is the air emissions released from the smelter’s two smoke stacks.
 The emissions contain the same heavy metal toxins the slag contains.
 The smelter’s air emissions flow south into Northport, where the majority of the toxic air becomes trapped in the valley.

 My Grandparents ranch is located in the heavy fallout zone.
 A beautiful ranch they scrimped and saved to buy in 1957, pouring their blood, sweat and tears into it until their deaths.
 My Grandfather passed away from leukemia and my Grandmother passed away from parkinson’s.
-My father and aunt have suffered from ulcerative colitis their entire lives, eventually both of them had to have their large intestines and colons removed, as did many of their childhood friends.
+My father and aunt have suffered from ulcerative colitis their entire lives, eventually both of them had to have their large intestines removed, as did many of their childhood friends.

 In the late 1980’s the EPA conducted soil sampling on the farm as well.
 They found elevated levels of arsenic, cadmium and lead in several of the soil samples collected, including the testing they did on their gardens and crops.
-They never informed anyone on these results either.
+They never informed anyone of these results either.

 With the current situation in Flint, Michigan the press coverage has people talking about how the U.S. agencies, specifically the EPA, and the state and federal government officials could have let down this poor community in such a devastating way.
 This is not an isolated incident.

 The truth is this is happening all over the United States, in countless small towns.
-The EPA and the DOH conduct studies of the areas suspected to be impacted by local industrial sources.
+The EPA and the DOH conduct studies of areas suspected to be impacted by local industrial sources.
 However, even when their studies conclude the communities are being exposed to dangerous levels of toxins, and they are in “intermediate danger”, the assistance ends there.
 The EPA and the DOH have told our community it is beyond their scope to do anything more than report their findings.
 They didn’t even tell us this until a few citizens actually took the time to read the complex reports they published and discovered, in the fine print, the danger we were in.

 When finally forced into action, these U.S. agencies spend decades completing studies, and then it takes several more years for them to publish their findings.
-On the rare occasions they share their findings with the communities they slant the facts and statistics, ensuring the residents they are (most likely) safe, even though sound science says otherwise.
+On the rare occasions they share their findings with the communities, they slant the facts and statistics, ensuring the residents are (most likely) safe, even though sound science says otherwise.

 These agencies, whose salaries we fund, are not doing their jobs.
 They claim it is not their job to do much more than pass their results on to “other” government agencies that can assist us in the aftermath of their findings.
 The scary thing is these “other” government agencies do not exist.
 Has no one in the government realized this?